ndelvalle/generator-api/README.md

 - Run: `yo generator-api`, or `yo` and choose `Api` option

 ## Running the generated project
+Make sure you have node version `>= 6.3` because this project uses es6 features without compiling with babel.

 - Run: `mongod` to start the local mongodb instance.
 If you don't have mongodb installed locally, visit [their webpage](https://docs.mongodb.com/manual/installation/)
 - Run: `npm run dev` to start the local server with nodemon at `localhost:8080`